 value = scratch_string.this.in

-}As I said, a very simple Terraform root module definition, we are merely going to be printing a message to the output.
-Next we will step into the GitHub Actions (GHA) workflow file, this file MUST exist within the .github/workflows directory in your repository.
+}Like I said, it's a very simple root module.
+All it does is print a message to the output.
+Next we'll look at the GitHub Actions (GHA) workflow file.
+This file MUST live in the .github/workflows directory in your repository.

 name: Scalr